Who We Are

 Helena began working in the Tobias office in June 2004 after relocating with her family from South Africa.
 She is the office manager, first aid and student welfare officer.
 She also arranges all campus accommodation.

-Tony is a recent joiner to Tobias, supporting the Faculty, part time, in the areas of finance, budgets & facilities.
+Tony works part time at Tobias in the areas of finance, budgets & facilities.
 Prior to this Tony worked in IT for over 30 years in a variety of U.K. & Global roles.
 He has qualifications from both Manchester & Reading Universities.
 The influence of Tobias is such that after a gap of over 50 years, Tony has picked up a paintbrush & pencils again!

 Lady Catriona Alderton – Trustee Chair